Denim: History

 Denim has been used in the United States since the mid-19th century.
-Denim initially gained popularity in 1873 when Jacob W. Davis, a tailor from Nevada, manufactured the first pair of rivet-reinforced denim pants.
-The popularity of denim jeans outstripped the capacity of Davis's small shop, so he moved his production to the facilities of dry goods wholesaler Levi Strauss & Co., which had been supplying Davis with bolts of denim fabric.
+Denim initially gained popularity in 1873 when Jacob W. Davis manufactured the first pair of rivet-reinforced denim pants.
+The popularity of denim jeans exceeded the production capacity of Davis's small shop, so he moved his production to the facilities of dry goods wholesaler Levi Strauss & Co., which had been supplying him with bolts of denim fabric.

-Throughout the 20th century, denim was used for durable uniforms like those issued to staff of the French national railways.
+Throughout the 20th century, denim was used for durable uniforms such as those issued to staff of the French national railways.
 In the post-war years, the Royal Air Force issued olive-drab denim coveralls (colloquially known as "denims") for dirty work.